ca-carr/smart_contracts/seminar-5/01-create-token.md

 # Objective
 By the end of this tutorial, you will have:

-- Created a basic ERC-20 token
+- Create an ERC-20 token
 - Deployed it to an Ethereum-compatible network (e.g., Sepolia Testnet)
 - Verified it works with MetaMask